clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Sept Oct Updates.md

 * [deps.clj](https://github.com/borkdude/deps.clj): A faithful port of the clojure CLI bash script to Clojure
     * Upgrade/sync with clojure CLI v1.12.0.1479
 * [process](https://github.com/babashka/process): Clojure library for shelling out / spawning sub-processes
     * Work has started to support prepending output (in support for babashka parallel tasks).
-Stay tuned. <br>
+Stay tuned.

+### Other projects
+There are many other projects I’m involved with but that had little to no activity in the past month.
+Check out the **Other Projects** section (more details) of [my blog here](https://blog.michielborkent.nl/oss-updates-sep-oct-2024.html) to see a full list.
+Published: 2024-10-31<br>

 ---